- Optimizely Feature Experimentation

 When viewing your experiment results with Bayesian analysis enabled, you see the following metrics:

-- Point estimate – This is the posterior mean of the relative or absolute improvement, representing the most likely effect size.
+- Point estimate – The posterior mean of the relative improvement, representing the most likely effect size.

 - Credible intervals – These intervals provide a range within which the true effect lies with a specified probability.
-For example, a 90% credible interval means there is a 90% chance the true value is within that range.
+For example, a 90% credible interval means the true value has a 90% chance of falling within that range.

 - Chance to beat – This metric quantifies the probability that a treatment variant performs better than the control variant.